 We have said that this weblog series will be devoted to the corpus of Catholic works by Valentin Tomberg, following his startling conversion in the early 1940’s.

-The first part of the corpus was written in the years immediately following his conversion and is addressed to Catholic students and practitioners of jurisprudence:
+The first part of the corpus was written in the years immediately following his conversion and is addressed to Catholic students and practitioners of jurisprudence.
+There are three (extant) titles:

 The second part of the corpus is addressed to a hermetic audience and was written in the 1960’s and early 70’s, principally his Magnum Opus Meditations on the Tarot and the later writings now collected in Lazarus Come Forth.

-Just for the nonce, let us say that the author uses the word hermetic to invoke a current of thought over millennia, which is said to go back to the Egyptian Hermes Trismegistus.
+Just for the moment, let us simply say that the author uses the word hermetic to invoke a current of thought over millennia, which is said to go back to the Egyptian Hermes Trismegistus.

-Still the very term Hermeticism is sufficient to trouble many Christians.
-And there have certainly been many hermeticists over the centuries who have run counter to the Church.
+Still, the very term Hermeticism is sufficient to trouble many Christians.
+And there have certainly been many hermeticists over the centuries who ran counter to the Church.

 No, more I say – it is worth not simply calling his words to mind, but really absorbing these words, breathing them in and letting them speak in one’s heart of hearts.

-Feeling the world tragedy as I do this morning, I would implore many souls to really ponder these words from Tomberg:
+Feeling the world tragedy as I do this morning, I would implore many souls to really ponder these words from Tomberg, we quoted at the outset.

-Now let it be said that thus far we are only speaking in broad strokes.
-This is but the opening of a long series and the relationship of Hermeticism and the Church needs to be explored in much more depth, than is possible here at the outset.
+Now, thus far we only speak in broad strokes.
+This is but the opening of a long series and the relationship of Hermeticism and the Church needs to be explored in more depth than possible here at the outset.

 It may help such readers, if we note that Valentin Tomberg would draw an analogy with Platonism.
 For Platonism is a pre-Christian philosophy which aspired to understand the ideals which stood behind the visible world.